DannyLeee/AML-persion-finding/README.md

 # Dataset, Pretrained Model and Colab
 The dataset, pretrain model, final model and colab notebook of this repository can be download from [here](https://drive.google.com/drive/folders/1r5kAb6NY0LXU2ldLjWm7V4i8p74xLani?usp=sharing)

----

-**Notice: This repository python file and notebook can not totally execute because some models(QA-base) are loss.**